-Therefore, based on the phenomenon previously explained, this research will investigate the Smurf comic entitled Finance Smurfs and its Indonesian translation Smurfs Bendahara.
-The research aims to analyze whether or not the translation of onomatopoeic words in Finance Smurfs comic still maintains the iconicity.
+Therefore, based on the phenomenon previously explained, the researchers are interested in investigating the onomatopoeic words in Smurfs comic.
+This research will focus on the Smurf comic entitled Finance Smurfs and its Indonesian translation Smurfs Bendahara.
+The researchers aim to investigate whether or not the translation of onomatopoeias in Finance Smurfs comic still maintains the iconicity.